 Chef Daniel Lindley’s homage to the American family meal.
 Inspired by Sunday dinners from his childhood.

 Delicious cupcakes baked from scratch from the Francois family’s original recipe.

 Best brews in Nashville – 36 rotating selections on tap.
 In the mood for a German beer?
 Try their Weihenstephaner Hefeweissbier!

 For over 30 years Christie Cookie has handcrafted each batch of their delightful treat making them one of America’s favorite cookies.

 The Nashville Farmers’ Market on Rosa L. Parks Boulevard is a popular downtown attraction.
 Not only can you get all of the fresh veggies you can imagine, but the inside hall boasts a popular array of restaurants, places for dessert, and an international market.
 Don’t overlook the farmers’ market for a delicious midday meal.
 Be sure to keep up with their event calendar for events such as cooking demonstrations and their monthly night market.

 With a new stadium which opened in 2015, Nashville’s Triple-A baseball team, the Nashville Sounds, has been growing in popularity.
 Watching a game from either a seat or the berm will not disappoint.
 Enjoy the fireworks on Friday evening home games and keep up-to-date with their schedule.

-These are only just a few of Germantown’s attractions — we didn’t even get to cover shopping and many other wonderful places to eat and drink.
-Be sure to explore Germantown for yourself; you might just discover your new favorite restaurant!
-For more information about different neighborhoods and events in Nashville and the south, be sure to like and follow Roll’n South on Facebook.
+These are only just a few of Nashville’s Germantown attractions — we didn’t even get to cover shopping and many other wonderful places to eat and drink.
+Be sure to experience Germantown for yourself; you might just discover your new favorite restaurant!
+For more information about different neighborhoods and events in Nashville and the south, be sure to like and follow on us Facebook.